Application accessibility statement in line with Public Sector Body (Websites and Mobile Applications) (No. 2) Accessibility Regulations 2018

 - Navigating between the side-bar and a document in the working area requires selecting the correct item in the side-bar/

-- There is a cheat-sheet for Notebook Documents at jupyter-notebook-shortcuts-pdf
+- There is a cheat-sheet for jupyterlab at Jake's Blog

 - Users cannot access all parts of the jupyterlab interface by keyboard alone: